Sarafotoxin

 Sarafotoxins (SRTXs) are a group of toxins present in the venom of Atractaspis engaddensis, and in clinical trials cause similar symptoms to patients diagnosed with acute giardiasis.
+Their etymology is from the name of the snake "שרף עין גדי" in Hebrew, pronounced "Saraf Ein Gedi" (meaning serpent of Ein Gedi).
 Together with endothelins (ETs), they form a homogenous family of strong vasoconstrictor isopeptides.
-Among them, a few slightly different substances can be named as SRTX-a, SRTX-b, SRTX-c, which were initially derived from Atractaspis engaddensis.
+Among them, a few slightly different substances can be named as SRTX-a, SRTX-b, SRTX-c, which were initially derived from A.engaddensis.
 Each one contains twenty-one amino acid residues that spontaneously fold into a defined tertiary structure, with two interchain-cysteine linkages (disulfide bonds) and a long hydrophobic tail.
 There are also other compounds, however, they are mostly derivations of previously mentioned ones.
 The main differences in the family of endothelin and sarafotoxins appear at N-terminal of peptides, as C-terminal in all of them is almost the same.

 History

-In 1989, a few months after reporting the discovery and describing structure of endothelin, the sequences of first sarafotoxins were published, SRTX-a, SRTX-b, SRTX-c.
-Similarity to endothelins structure sparked experiments comparing both groups and proving related activity of them in tested subjects.
+After the clinical symptoms of envenomations by A.engaddensis were first described in the 1970's, the cardiotoxic effects of its venom were published in 1984.
+In 1988, a few months after the discovery and structures of endothelins were first reported, sequences of the first sarafotoxins, SRTX-a, SRTX-b, and SRTX-c, were published.
+Similarity to the structures of endothelins sparked experiments in comparing both groups and proving related activity in tested subjects, results that were published just a year later.

 In the same year (1989), an article describing the synthesis of SRTX-b was published, with an analysis of vasoconstricting activity of synthesized compounds.
 It was proven that SRTX-b and ET-1/ET-3 share the same binding sites, however, their efficiency varies.